Liam-Pigott/pricewatcher/README.md

 # Python Price Watcher

-A python script used to scrape prices for a set of products and optionally store these in a local database.
+A python script used to scrape prices for a set of products and store these in a local database.

 ### Setup: